 Generally speaking, if the activity is required by the employer, injuries stemming from that activity may be compensable under the state workers compensation code.
 However, there are cases where a person injured while getting out of a car to get snacks or relieve themselves at gas stations have not been compensated.
 At the same time, when air travel is required and it is necessary to drive to the airport, courts have held that car accident injuries can be compensated.

 As for horseplay related injuries, employees run the risk of not having workers comp benefit if they were knowingly disregarding workplace safety rules.
-Nevertheless, every case is different, and it is worth consulting with an experienced workers compensation attorney in California to fully understand your rights and options.
+Nevertheless, every case is different, and it is worth consulting with an experienced workers compensation lawyer in Los Angeles to fully understand your rights and options.
 This way you will have a reasonable expectation as to whether your claim will be accepted or rejected.